alan-turing-institute/data-safe-haven/docs/roles/system_deployer/deploy_sre.md

 ### :key: VPN connection to the SHM VNet

 For some operations, you will need to log on to some of the VMs that you deploy and make manual changes.
-This is done using the VPN which should have been deployed [when setting up the SHM environment](how-to-deploy-shm.md#download-a-client-vpn-certificate-for-the-safe-haven-management-network).
+This is done using the VPN which should have been deployed {ref}`when setting up the SHM environment <deploy_shm_vpn>`.

 ### :name_badge: SRE domain name

 You will need access to a public routable domain name for the SRE and its name servers.
-This can be a subdomain of the Safe Haven Management domain, e.g, `sandbox.testb.dsgroupdev.co.uk` , or a top-level domain (eg. `dsgroup100.co.uk` ).
+This can be a subdomain of the Safe Haven Management domain, e.g, `sandbox.testb.dsgroupdev.co.uk`, or a top-level domain (eg. `dsgroup100.co.uk`).

 ### :arrow_double_up: Deploying multiple SREs in parallel